-The Sub-fund primarily invests in liquid assets.
+The Fund primarily invest in liquid assets.
 As a result, no issues related to marketability occurred during the reporting period.
-The available cash position within the Sub-fund was sufficient to manage capital inflows and outflows during the reporting period.
+The available cash position within the Fund was sufficient to manage capital inflows and outflows during the reporting period.

 Conclusion